Mao Qingguo

 Mao Qingguo (茆庆国; born May 1953) is a former Chinese business executive who served as chairman of the board of China National Salt Industry Corporation, China's state-owned salt monopoly, from March 2013 to his retirement in August 2014.
 Prior to that, he also served as its Party secretary from April 2011 to March 2013 and general manager from December 2003 to April 2011.

-Biography
+Early life

 Mao was born in Lianyungang, Jiangsu in May 1953.

+Career

 He entered the workforce in September 1969, and joined the Chinese Communist Party in January 1977.
 In January 1998 he was director of Jiangsu Salt Administration and chairman of Jiangsu Salt Industry Company.
 He served as deputy general manager of China National Salt Industry Corporation in December 2001, and two years later promoted to the General Manager position.
 In March 2013 he was promoted again to become chairman of the board, but having held the position for only a year and a half, when he retired in August 2014.
 In October 2014 he became director of China Salt Industry Association.